 Amia Nash is a first year DrPH student.
 She attended Santa Clara University for her undergraduate education where she was a public health major and triple minor in biology, sociology, and religious studies.
 Her diverse coursework challenged her to think critically about the intersections between public health and social justice.
 Amia earned her Master of Science in Community Health and Prevention Research from Stanford University School of Medicine.
 Her past research was at the Stanford Center for Youth Mental Health and Well-being where she conducted qualitative research focused on the mental health needs and concerns of Asian-American adolescents and parents in Palo Alto.
 Amia’s primary academic interests are with marginalized youth populations and bringing youth voice to the development and implementation of health programs.

-Navya is an undergraduate majoring in public health UC Berkeley.
+Navya is a first-year MPH student who recently graduated with a BA in Public Health from UC Berkeley.
 While at Berkeley, she has been involved in many organizations related to health education and equity including Peer Health Exchange, the Health Service Internship, the Community Health and Adolescent Program for Success (CHAMPS), and the Health Advocates with Alameda Health System.
 She also loves to write and has contributed to The Public Health Advocate magazine, the Planet Forward consortium, and the Interdisciplinary Center for Healthy Workplaces’ blogs section.
 Navya hopes to apply the knowledge she learned interning in Glide’s Harm Reduction department in her graduate study of epidemiology and biostatistics.
 In her free time, Navya loves to run, listen to live music, play basketball, and explore Berkeley with her friends.

 Zahwa K. Amad PhD ’92, MA ’84